Aims & Objectives

 Prior to becoming an independent organisation, EFHPA was developed and met regularly as the Patient/Users sub-committee of the European Committee for Homeopathy (ECH), to which it remains affiliated.

 EFHPA itself, was formed in October 2003 in response to the EU Commission’s desire to deal with only one organisation on behalf of patients.
 The European Patients’ Forum (EPF) was formed to fulfill this role and EFHPA is a member of this.

 EFHPA is a member of the European Patients Forum (EPF), the European Public Health Alliance (EPHA), ECHAMP (European Coalition of Homeopathic and Anthroposophical Medicinal Products), and also of EUROCAM .

 EFHPA was founded in October 2003 by a decision taken at a meeting of the members of the ECH Patient/Users sub-committee in Marseille and is registered according to Belgian law.

-- Jennifer Hurstfield, Member of the Board, UK
+- Ms Jennifer Hurstfield, EPF Liaison Officer, UK

-- Cristal Sumner, Member of the Board , UK
+- Ms Cristal Sumner, ECH Liaison Officer , UK

 Our privacy notice explains in detail the types of personal data we may collect about you when you interact with us.
 It also explains how we’ll store and handle that data, and keep it safe.
 To view the Privacy Notice click here: Privacy Notice